Dgdrgn/yoshi_quest/GameDesignDoc.md

 ![Layout](/img/gLayout.jpg)

-On the game screen, the lives, coins, and score will be displayed on top.
-The game will be displayed underneath.
+On the game screen, the lives, coins, and score will be displayed on the bottom with the lava.
+The game will be displayed on top.
 During the game, the player can press 'p' to pause.

 ![Pause Layout](img/pLayout.jpg)
 ![Start Layout](img/sLayout.jpg)

-On the pause menu, the screen will show buttons to go back to the start menu, unpause, or show the controls of the game.
+On the pause menu, the screen will show options to go back to the start menu, unpause, or show the controls of the game.
 On the start menu, the screen will show buttons to start, show the instructions,